yashodhalakshana/BeeIR-Sensor/README.md

 ## BeeIR-Sensor

 BeeIR sensor is a TCRT5000 based 8 sensor array board.
 Which it is provides 8 analog outputs to user.
+BeeIR is support for Arduino,STM32, NodeMCU and any other development boards.
+And it is suitable for Hobby-tronics and robotics developments.
 BeeIR have a preset controller to the adjust IR led brightnes.
 And the LED is use as power indicator.
 ### Sensor Specs
 Model : BeeIR <br />
 IR sensor : TCRT5000 <br />